 - Clean the exterior of the machine.

-It's important to do this before putting the basket back into the vat because you don't want to a slippery floor; this is a health hazard for your employees!
+It's important to do this before putting the basket back into the vat because you don't want a slippery floor; this is a health hazard for your employees!

-2. Clean After an Oil Change
+2. Clean After You Change the Frying Oil

-As you probably already know, the oil heats in the vat via the heating elements that are immersed in oil.
+As you probably already know, the cooking oil heats in the vat via the heating elements that are immersed in oil.